CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

-Table~\ref{tab:sampling} presents the ablation of sampling count $R$ in ICTS.
+\textbf{Influence of sampling count.} Tab.~\ref{tab:sampling} presents the ablation of sampling count $R$ in ICTS.
 Increasing $R$ from 0 to 10 leads to consistent gains at the image level and relatively minor gains at the pixel level, indicating that class sampling enriches prompt diversity.
 Since performance saturates while inference time increases beyond \mbox{$R=10$}, this value offers a balanced trade-off between accuracy and efficiency.
+We select \mbox{$R=10$} as the default setting.